Jonathan Lewis

 Introduction

-Jonathan has a broad practice with particular focus upon public procurement, public and administrative law, consumer law and commercial law.
+Jonathan has a broad practice with particular focus upon public procurement, administrative law and human rights, consumer law and commercial law.

-Jonathan has a busy and wide procurement practice, representing (led and as sole counsel) both claimants and contracting authorities in substantial procurement challenges in a variety of sectors.
-He has already been advising as to the Public Procurement Act 2023.
+Procurement: Jonathan has a busy and wide procurement practice, representing (led and as sole counsel) both claimants and contracting authorities in substantial procurement challenges in a variety of sectors.
+He has been advising on aspects of the Public Procurement Act 2023.

-He has acted in a number of high profile and high value public procurement claims, such as some of the claims involving urgent procurements undertaken during the Covid-19 pandemic.
-He is instructed by businesses, local authorities, central government bodies, NHS bodies and the Ministry of Defence.
-He is often instructed in claims brought by way of judicial review.
+He has acted in a number of high profile and high value public procurement claims, such as some of the claims involving urgent procurements undertaken during the Covid-19 pandemic and challenges to the use of framework agreements.

 “Jonathan is a hard-working and knowledgeable public law practitioner who works for a range of clients” (Legal 500, 2023)